-D. Methodology 0-15 pts
+D. Procedure 0-15 pts

-Applicants will outline the project methodology that will be used to address the project and result in the products outlined above.
+Applicants will outline the procedures that will be used to address the project and result in the project deliverables.
 Reference should be made to the appropriate Standards (Restoration, Rehabilitation or Preservation) as set forth in the SOIS and Guidelines for the Treatment of Historic Properties.
 Points will be awarded based on: